qt-learning/Squish-Extensions/README.md

 # Squish-Extensions

-This is the repo for the Squish Squish-Extensions course on Qt Academy.
+This is the repo for the Squish-Extensions course on Qt Academy.

 ## Getting Started